eXascaleInfolab/TSM-Bench/generation/README.md

 #### 1. Create dataset folder

-- Create a new folder under `data/` under the name of your dataset and place your dataset file inside it under the name `data/{your_dataset_name}/original.txt`.
+- Create a new folder under `data/` under the name of your dataset and place your dataset file inside it such as: `data/{your_dataset_name}/original.txt`.

 #### 2. Model Training